nstanford5/nftAuction/nft-auction-api.md

 - Line 47 declares our function as an api macro (`.api_`) taking one argument `bid`.
 - Line 48 is a dynamic check that the number provided for the bid is higher than the `lastPrice` of the NFT.
 - Line 49 starts the outer return.
 Prompts the caller to pay `bid` and declares our return function as `notify`.
-- Line 50 invokes that return function with `highestBidder, lastPrice` values.
+- Line 50 invokes that return function with `highestBidder, lastPrice` values, sending these to the caller.
 - Line 51 checks that this is not the first bid.
 If it is the first bid, we have no previous bidder to refund.
 - Line 54 stores the callers Address.
 As a reminder, `this` in an API call refers to the callers address.
 - Line 55 passes bid values to the Creators frontend.
 - Line 56 starts the inner return to update our `{!rsh} parallelReduce` values.

 ## Timeout

 Now we can setup a timeout for callers who don't respond with a bid.
+Timeouts here are for convenience, a Bidder who does not respond with their bid does not negatively effect the security of this DApp.
 ```
 load: /examples/nft-auction-api/index.rsh
 md5: ae17b7d75b615cbac282ca0d776c6735